Michael Barrett (baseball): Montreal Expos (1998–2003)

-Chicago Cubs
+Chicago Cubs (2004–2007)

 Barrett's long tenure with the Expos ended in December 2003.
 The team traded Barrett to the Oakland Athletics in exchange for minor league pitcher Brett Price.
 The Athletics then traded Barrett to the Chicago Cubs for Damian Miller, only days after the initial transaction.
 Barrett, who had just spent six days with three teams, shortly signed a one-year contract with the Cubs, which was worth nearly $1.55 million.
 He first practiced with the Cubs during their annual spring training sessions, and reported receiving a cold reception from teammates.
 Barrett went on to become one of their top hitters during the 2004 season.
 He played a crucial role in their wild card chase; Barrett maintained a .287 batting average and hit 16 home runs and 65 RBI during the 2004 season.
 He finished the season as one of the league's top defensive catchers (fielding at a .994 clip with six errors), and led the Cubs in triples and sacrifice flies.
 Barrett was involved in two incidents with Houston Astros pitcher Roy Oswalt during the 2004 season.
 On August 22, Oswalt beaned Barrett.
 Barrett, believing the pitch was a reaction to a three-run home run that Aramis Ramírez had previously hit, confronted Oswalt, and prompted both teams to take the field.
 Oswalt was ejected from the game, as the Astros went on to lose 11–6.
 Five days later, during another Cubs-Astros game, Barrett mouthed off to Oswalt and attempted to confront him.
 The game's umpires restrained the two before a fight could break out, but not before both benches cleared out.
 Oswalt remained in the game, and defeated the Cubs 15–7.
 In a post-game press conference, Barrett condemned Oswalt's actions, and stated, "We're going to see him again."